 Savvy gardens use a soil test to determine the soil fertility and pH needs of the soil.
 Soil pH test kits are available at plant nurseries or local home and garden centers.

-Planting Cauliflower Seeds and Starts
+Planting Cauliflower

 One of the biggest challenges in bringing cauliflower to fruition is knowing the best time to plant and the optimum time to harvest.
+Cauliflower is either started from seed or introduced to the garden plot as transplants.

 When it comes to successfully growing cauliflower from seed, you should plan to start seeds as early as mid-February (early spring) with transplants ready for spring planting by mid-April.

 For fall plantings, young plants should be seeded in from early June to late July for transplant to the garden no later than mid-August.
-Make sure transplants have a minimum of 4 to 5 leaves developed at the time of transplanting.
+Make sure transplants have a minimum of 4 to 5 true leaves developed at the time of transplanting.

-Water cauliflower transplants immediately after planting.
-Watering daily during the first week helps get the crop well established.
 Continue to irrigate cauliflower seedlings every 3 to 5 days as needed to keep the newly planted transplants healthy.
 Soaker hoses or drip irrigation are the best way to water as they conserve moisture and keep the foliage dry.

 Experience has proven that sequential plantings made weekly through May, help ensure a bountiful fall harvest, even if one or more of the plantings fail.